-After leading a toddler (and parent) friendly craft was at the Pamper Pirate’s last birthday ended up being such a huge hit, I knew I wanted to replicate the experience.
+After leading a toddler- (and parent-) friendly craft at the Pamper Pirate’s last birthday ended up being such a huge hit, I knew I wanted to replicate the experience.
 We kicked off crafts with a nine link paper chain.
 As I threw the party just two weekends prior to Halloween, the chain allows the littles to be able to remove a link each day counting down to the holiday.

 Truth be told, I had a load of black, orange, and purple construction paper that would have otherwise went unused.
 I cut the paper into strips in the weeks leading up to the party and glued on googly eyes and felt pieces left over from a puppet crafting kit from the Pamper Pirate’s birthday.
 This was the first activity as we wanted to allow the chains enough time to dry.

 I purchased two kits of these darling Halloween mini wreaths from Amazon.
 Each child (ie mom) could customize the wreath with the child’s trim selections.